bengl/copher/README.md

 This may be triggered using `gophers` instead of `gopher` in URLs, or by adding 100000 to the port, either in a URL or in a Gopher menu entry.

+## Customization

+You can provide a `--userjs` option, passing in an absolute path to a JS file.
+This file will be inserted inline in a `<script>` tag.
+There's no extra API provided, but you can use this to change styles or trigger or handle events, or any number of UI-changing things.
+The current version of copher is provided as `window.copherVersion`, in order to deal with any version-to-version differences.

+> **WARNING:** Do **not** blindly accept scripts from other random folks on the
+> internet to include in your `--userjs` file.
+While Copher runs inside
+> Chromium and in its own Chrome profile, there's no telling what *other* damage
+> a script may do.
+Be diligent and review every line of code you add.

 ## Known Issues

 There is a bug that causes a "back" (via left arrow key) to navigate from the